Entering Bahá'í Temples

 Shalom u'vracha

-One should not enter places sacred to them, nor enjoy the gardens made according to their faith and religion.
+Therefore, one should not enter their sacred places, nor should one derive benefit from the gardens that are made according to their beliefs and religion.

 Comments